jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-09-19-how-to-scrape-websites-from-the-javascript-console.md

 ### Step 1.
 Navigate to your target page

 Open your browser and navigate to the page you want to extract data from.
-In this case its [Metacritic](https://www.metacritic.com).
+In this case its <a href="https://www.metacritic.com" target="_blank">Metacritic</a>.

 ### Step 2.
 Open the JavaScript console